josephspurrier/gomithrilapp/src/app/api/README.md

-# govueapp
+# gomithrilapp

-> Sample notepad application in Vue and Go.
+> Sample notepad application in Mithril and Go.

 ## Build Setup